JanHerca/urantiapedia/output/wikijs/en/article/William_S_Sadler/Workbook_3_Topical_and_Doctrinal_Studies/The_Doctrine_of_God.md

 ## II.
 THE I AM

 1. The concept of the I AM is a philosophic concession which is made to the time-bound, space-fettered, finite mind of man, to the impossibility of creature comprehension of eternity existences, nonbeginning, nonending realities and relationships.
-0:3.23](/en/The_Urantia_Book/0#p3_23)
+[UB 0:3.23](/en/The_Urantia_Book/0#p3_23)
 2. The I AM achieves personality by becoming the Eternal Father of the Original Son and the Eternal Source of Paradise.
-0:3.22](/en/The_Urantia_Book/0#p3_22)
+[UB 0:3.22](/en/The_Urantia_Book/0#p3_22)
 3. Absolute causation resides in the Universal Father functioning as the I AM. <a id="s38_79"></a>[UB 105:1.1](/en/The_Urantia_Book/105#p1_1)
 4. The sevenfold nature of the I AM is suggested by the Seven Absolutes of Infinity:
 	1. The Universal Father.